 I have grown, tasted, and will vouch for:

-Very large, delicious, vigorous, fruiting well after 4-5 years.
+Very large (largest 255 g), delicious, vigorous, fruiting well after 4-5 years.
 I planted 5 trees about 8 years ago and for the past 4 years have harvested at least 100 kg.
 The last couple of years it was probably closer to 200 kg.
 I think the flavour improves over the 6-8 week fruiting period.
 Sometimes a pale yellow shade to the flesh.
-Main cropping mid- late May.
+Main cropping early-mid May.

 Small to egg size, clearer flesh and thinner skin than Tagan.
 Less depth of flavour but good sweetness.
 Slower growing than Tagan, though much quicker to fruit.
-Flowers and fruits more prolifically than other varieties, which may account for the smaller fruit size Twiggy, bushy habit.
+Flowers and fruits more prolifically than other varieties, which may account for the smaller fruit size.
+It has a twiggy, bushy habit.
 Similar season of ripening.
 Possibly the only reliably self-fertile variety.
 Apollo is said to be partially self-fertile.

-Tagan size fruit, clearer flesh like Unique.
-Lovely flavour, similar season of ripening
+Large, long tapered fruit (frequently 150-200 g), clearer flesh like Unique.
+Lovely flavour, similar season of ripening.

 I bought the Tagans because they were advertised as having been bred for South Island conditions.
 However true this may be, I doubt the breeding has been going on many generations.
-I am therefore not too surprised that my new plantings (like Kakariki) are beginning to show promise.
-I expect new plantings of the varieties Arhart and Kaiteri to fruit well too.
+I am therefore not too surprised that my new plantings (like Kakariki and Kaiteri) are beginning to produce well.
+I would expect new plantings of many other early – mid season varieties to fruit well too.

 Microclimate caveat: I don’t recommend planting feijoas without already having, or at least simultaneously planting, protection from cold southern winds.
 They might survive but won’t thrive or fruit well without it (like most fruit).
 Grow shelter as deep, thick and tall as is possible for the site.
 Plant them close to north and west facing walls if you can.
 Our Tagans are in front of a white, slightly east of north facing wall.
-They don’t receive much sun past 4-5pm in summer as the sun is setting way south of west.
-The Unique hedge is on the west side of the house and recieves lots of summer afternoon sun 10am till late.
+They don’t receive much sun past 4-5 pm in summer as the sun is setting way south of west.
+The Unique hedge is on the west side of the house and receives lots of summer afternoon sun 10 am till late.

-In these microclimates, feijoas can produce volumes of fruit only matched by apples, pears and plums (maybe kiwifruit too – watch this space).
+In these microclimates, feijoas can produce volumes of fruit only matched by apples, pears, plums, kiwifruit and possibly persimmons too – watch this space).
 It’s amazing to have another delicious, solid fruit crop for 6-8 weeks fresh + preserved.

 Please comment below if you have anything to add, especially looking for variety comparisons and tasting notes.